scravy/uuid-1345/README.md

 Un-Features:

-+ Does not work in the browser due to the use of `crypto`.
++ Does not work in the browser due to the use of NodeJS's `crypto` module.

 Examples
 --------